EnterpriseQualityCoding/FizzBuzzEnterpriseEdition/README.md

 For numbers 1 through 100,

 * if the number is divisible by 3 print Fizz;
-* if the number is divisilbe by 5 print Buzz;
+* if the number is divisible by 5 print Buzz;
 * if the number is divisible by 3 and 5 (15) print FizzBuzz;
 * else, print the number.